crcn/tandem-old/packages/app/README.md

 IMMEDIATE:

+- [ ] web workers for editing files
 - [ ] get canvas to state where HiFi components can be create with D&D interface
   - [ ] measurement tools
   - [ ] grid tool